equinor/revisions/doc/examples/comments.md

 ```
 ### Some of the IDs here are copied from the input revision
 * All scopes except review:Review.
 (Facility, Project, COntract, Contractor, and MelReportingTemplate).
 Including all scopes from the revision is also ok, although perhaps slightly misleading.
-* The object of the relation review:aboutVersion
+* The object of the relation review:aboutRevision
 * The objects of the relation review:aboutObject

 ### Some of the IDs are generated